MicrosoftDocs/azure-devops-docs/docs/pipelines/agents/scale-set-agents.md

     - **Number of agents to keep on standby** - Azure Pipelines will automatically scale-down the number of agents, but will ensure that there are always this many agents available to run new jobs.
 If you set this to **0**, for example to conserve cost for a low volume of jobs, Azure Pipelines will start a VM only when it has a job.
     - **Automatically tear down virtual machines after every use** - A new VM instance is used for every job.
 After running a job, the VM will go offline and be reimaged before it picks up another job.
     - **Delay in minutes before deleting excess idle agents** - To account for the variability in build load throughout the day, Azure Pipelines will wait this long before deleting an excess idle agent.
     - **Configure VMs to run interactive tests** (Windows Server OS Only) - Windows agents can either be configured to run unelevated with autologon and with interactive UI, or they can be configured to run with elevated permissions.
 Check this box to run unelevated with interactive UI.
+In either case, the agent user in an Administrator.

 6. When your settings are configured, choose **Create** to create the agent pool.